eclipse-ecal/ecal/doc/rst/getting_started/howto/pubsub/protobuf_person.rst

 * It solves the problem of how to serialize and de-serialize data for you
 * You get downward compatibility out of the box (if you follow the guidelines)
 * It is maintained by Google and the API is stable
-* The eCAL Monitor can display a nice reflection view of the data
+* The eCAL Monitor can display a reflection view of the data

 .. important::
    It is important to remember, that all your applications must agree on the data format.